Amon Millner, Ph.D.

 ResearchThe intersection of human computer interaction, tangible user interface design, community organizing

-Dr. Amon Millner is an Assistant Professor of Computing and Innovation directing the Extending Access to STEM Empowerment (EASE) Lab.
+Dr. Amon Millner is an Associate Professor of Computing and Innovation directing the Extending Access to STEM Empowerment (EASE) Lab.
 His research and teaching is informed by his work in the Human-Computer Interaction (HCI) domain, drawing heavily from his specialization: developing tangible interactive systems for making and learning.
 He develops technology and community platforms to facilitate learners becoming empowered to make and make a difference in their neighborhoods.

 Millner creates engaging environments and tools that support learners of all ages increasing their capacity to innovate - leveraging a hands-on approach.
 Dr. Millner especially enjoys designing, developing, and deploying technological systems that allow novices to invent their own interactions between the physical world and the digital world.
 An example hardware interface is the PicoBoard (selling at sparkfun.com), a sensor board that Dr. Millner co-created while helping to invent the Scratch programming language.
 An example software interface comes from a startup that Millner co-founded, Modkit - producer of the graphical programming interface to the VexIQ robotics system.